|

-Four dolls from Germany
+Four dolls from Germany |

 It took the dolls several weeks to clear U.S. Customs before they arrived on my doorstep in early December 2023.
 Their condition upon arrival is illustrated in the above picture.
-Three of the four needed tender loving care with one of the three needing much more care than the other two.
+Three of the four needed tender loving care with one of the three needing much more care than the others.
 The smallest doll was in great condition.

 5-inch Celluloid Baby

-The smallest doll in this lot is a 5-inch ca. 1920s-1930s heavy celluloid (feels like composition) doll.
+The smallest doll in this lot is a 5-inch ca. 1920s-1930s heavy celluloid (feels like composition) doll. |

 The 5-inch baby shown above has jointed arms and legs.
 The neck is not jointed.
 A previous owner hand-knit the red-white-and-blue dress that it wears.
 Gold earrings are painted onto the earlobes.
 This baby doll has molded texturized black hair, brown painted eyes, and a closed mouth with painted-red lips.
 It is unmarked.

 These three needed care.
-From left to right, they are ca. 1920s 18-inch Konig & Wernicke (K&W) 621/46 mold, ca. 1920s 14-inch K&W 134 mold, and a 17-inch unmarked hard plastic doll ca. 1940s-1950s.
+From left to right, they are ca. 1920s 18-inch Koenig & Wernicke (K&W) 621/46 mold, ca. 1920s 14-inch K&W 134 mold, and a 17-inch unmarked hard plastic doll ca. 1940s-1950s. |

 17-inch Hard Plastic Doll

-Dolls that use the striking facial mold of this 17-inch hard plastic doll are usually found originally dressed in Caribbean Island clothing as illustrated here.
+Dolls that use the striking facial mold of this 17-inch hard plastic doll are usually found originally dressed in Caribbean Island clothing as illustrated here. |

 I immediately removed the clothing worn by this doll--a too-modern Lissi Batz dress with a tied-on crocheted bodice and a pair of black vinyl lace-up shoes.